rrodr1984/Getting-and-Cleaning-Data-course/CodeBook.md

         laying

-* The script also appropriately labels the data set with descriptive variable names: all feature names (attributes) and activity names are converted to lower case.
+* This script also labels the data set with descriptive variable names: all feature names (attributes) and activity names are converted to lower case.
 Also underscores and brackets () are removed.
   Then a 10299x66 data frame containing features is merged with a 10299x1 data frame containing activity labels and subject IDs.
   The 10299x68 data frame generated is saved in a txt file called "merged_clean_data.txt", where the first column contains subject IDs (integers between 1 and 30 inclusive), the second column activity names, and the last 66 columns are measurements.